Artist-in-Residence

 Where is it?
 The property is 2 miles up a class 3 gravel road in Townshend, VT, 30 minutes north of Brattleboro and 2 and 1/2 hours from Boston.

 What are the accommodations like?
 The cabin/studio is a beautiful, newly built, timber frame structure, set to the West of the property’s main house (where we live).
 It overlooks the gardens and fields and is warmed with a wood stove and powered 100% by the sun.
 It is simple, private, and designed to make indoor and outdoor life feel more intimately connected.
 The toilet is a composting toilet and the shower is outdoors (with perhaps the best view of the property).
-There is a small kitchenette for meal preparation.
-The bedroom is up in the second floor loft which is only accessible by a ships ladder.
+There is a kitchenette for meal preparation.
+The bedroom is in the second floor loft which is only accessible by a ships ladder.

 Is there any formal programming associated with the residency?
 Aside from the seasonal calendar of farm work, no. But as we continue to build out our network of creatives, teachers and wisdom-loving humans, that might change.
 Dina and I will be right next door and we are available, as your fellow creatives and seekers, to whatever extent it serves you.
 Nothing lights us up more than vibrating with other artistic/spirited souls and engaging collectively in soulful, creative work.